-"(b) The aggregate total of credits, or participations in credits, SEc.
-210. (a) Section 31(a) of the Foreign Military Sales Act is 22 USC 2771. extended pursuant to this Act and of the principal amount of loans guaranteed pursuant to section 24(a) shall not exceed \$2.374,700,000 for the fiscal year 1976, of which not less than \$1,500,000,000 shall be 22 USC 2764 22 USC 2771 22 USC 2771 available only for Israel, and shall not exceed \$2,022,100,000 for the fiscal year 1977. of which not less than \$1,000,000,000 shall be available only for Israel." (c) (1) Section 31 of such Act is further amended by adding at the end thereof the following new subsections: "(c) Funds made available for the fiscal years 1976 and 1977 under subsection (a) of this section shall be obligated to finance the procurement of defense articles and defense services by Israel on a longyears, following a grace period of ten years on repayment of principal.
-Israel shall be released from one-half of its contractual liability to repay the United States (overnment with respect to defense articles to the limitations contained in section 23, or by the issuance of guaranties under section 24.
-Repayment shall be in not less than twenty and defense services so financed for each such year. "(d) The aggregate acquisition cost to the United States of excess term repayment basis either by the extension of credits, without regard 22 USC 2763, defense articles ordered by the President in any fiscal year after fiscal year 1976 for delivery to foreign countries or international organizations under the authority of chapter 2 of part II of the Foreign Assistance Act of 1961 or pursuant to sales under this Act may not exceed \$100.000.000 (exclusive of ships and their on-board stores and supplies transferred in accordance with law).
-22 USC 2311 et seq.
+"(b) The aggregate total of credits, or participations in credits, Section 31(a) of the Foreign Military Sales Act is amended by striking out "not to exceed \$405,000,000 for the fiscal year extended pursuant to this Act and of the principal amount of loans guaranteed pursuant to section 24(a) shall not exceed \$2,374,700,000 for the fiscal year 1976, of which not less than \$1,500,000,000 shall be available only for Israel, and shall not exceed \$2,022,100,000 for the fiscal year 1977, of which not less than \$1,000,000,000,000 shall be available only for Israel.

+(c) (1) Section 31 of such Act is further amended by adding at the end thereof the following new subsections:

+"(c) Funds made available for the fiscal years 1976 and 1977 under subsection (a) of this section shall be obligated to finance the procurement of defense articles and defense services by Israel on a longto the limitations contained in section 23, or by the issuance of guaranties under section 24.
+Repayment shall be in not less than twenty to repay the United States Government with respect to defense articles and defense services so financed for each such year. "(d) The aggregate acquisition cost to the United States of excess years, following a grace period of ten years on repayment of prin-cipal.
+Israel shall be released from one-half of its contractual liability term repayment basis either by the extension of credits, without regard defense articles ordered by the President in any fiscal year after fiscal year 1976 for delivery to foreign countries or international organizations under the authority of chapter 2 of part II of the Foreign Assistance Act of 1961 or pursuant to sales under this Act may not exceed \$100.000.000 (exclusive of ships and their on-board stores and et seq.